suronob/Learn/readme.md

 # Learning

 This is a start of my re-development after leave my previous company on IT infrastructure.

+Thank you.